MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/Deploy/Deploy-protection-groups.md

 -   **Choose replica creation method**: Specify how you want to handle the initial full data replication.
 If you select to replicate over the network we recommended you choose an off-peak time.
 For large amounts of data or less than optimal network conditions, consider replicating the data offline using removable media.

 -   In **Choose consistency check options**:  Select how you want to automate consistency checks.
 You can enable a check to run only when replica data becomes inconsistent, or according to a schedule.
-If you don’t want to configure automatic consistency checking, you can run a manual check at any time.
+If you don't want to configure automatic consistency checking, you can run a manual check at any time.

 -   **Specify online protection data**: If you want to back up to the cloud with Azure Backup, specify the workloads you want to back up.